Savor the flavors of everyday real food, fresh from the garden or stored on your pantry shelves.

 Milanich is the Executive Chef of The Lodge at Buckberry Creek's Restaurant in Gatlinburg, Tennessee, where diners can enjoy their meal overlooking Mount LeConte and the Great Smoky Mountains National Park.
 His Tomato Bruschetta is one of the many carefully crafted and delicious dishes he prepares at this farm-to-table fine dining restaurant perched on a tranquil hillside above the bustle of Gatlinburg below.

-My family had a chance to try some of his amazing dishes on a recent ecotourism trip to Gatlinburg, the gateway to the most visited national park in the country and the nation's largest arts and crafts community.
+My family had a chance to try some of his amazing dishes on a recent ecotourism trip to Gatlinburg, the gateway to the most visited national park in the country and

 Farm-to-Table Fine Dining